moby/moby/man/docker-daemon.8.md

 **--bip**=""
   Use the provided CIDR notation address for the dynamically created bridge (docker0); Mutually exclusive of \-b

+**--block-registry**=[]
+  **EXPERIMENTAL** Prevent Docker daemon from contacting specified registries.
+There are two special keywords recognized.
+The first is "public" and represents public Docker registry.
+The second is "all" which causes all registries but those added with **--add-registry** flag to be blocked.

 **--cluster-store**=""
   URL of the distributed storage backend